Hi, my name is David Bunce.

-Outside of web design and my studies, I also enjoy writing and playing piano, guitar and various random percussion instruments – I have an amateur appreciation of folk music and try to play along when I can.
-I blog about web design but also theology, the Bible, feminism, book reviews and what’s going on on the internet.
+Outside of web design, I also enjoy writing and playing piano, guitar and various random percussion instruments – I have an amateur appreciation of folk music and try to play along when I can.
+I blog about web design but also theology, the Bible, feminism and book reviews.

 Here are some of the cool things I’ve had the pleasure of doing:

 - I spent a year as an intern in a fantastic church, Projekt:Gemeinde, in Vienna.

 - I was an organiser for a “Who needs Feminism” event in St Andrews, raising the profile of feminism in the University.
 You should definitely check out the fantastic photos.

 - I often lead worship in small and larger groups

 Things I’ve written

 I’ve written quite a few things.
 Many of them are on this blog, some of them aren’t.
 Amongst the things I’ve written, the following are particularly worth checking out:

 - a review of “Fifty Shades of Grey”